Gukyeong Kwon

 January 2021 - October 2023

-• Developed Amazon Titan Multimodal Embeddings foundation model which can perform accurate and contextually relevant vision language search.
+• Developed Amazon Titan Multimodal Embeddings model which can perform accurate and contextually relevant vision language search.

 AWS AI Labs